Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work we introduce a novel discrete black-box optimization framework that leverages neural generators of candidate solutions.
 The model is trained using an original order-invariant reinforcement learning procedure, enhancing sample efficiency.
-The robustness of our method is supported by extensive empirical evaluation across a diverse set of synthetic black-box optimization problems of varying sizes.
+The robustness of our method is supported by extensive empirical evaluation across a diverse set of black-box optimization problems of varying sizes.
+In particular, the good results obtained in a real-world application demonstrate its usefulness for practical applications.
 As future work, we aim to extend this approach to a multi-modal setting, for instance by employing mixtures of distributions, potentially represented through models with attraction–repulsion dynamics.